 Penalty: $2 000.

-127. Directions as to forest route
+127. Directions as to route for movement of forest produce

 (1) A forest officer may give directions to a person as to the route to be followed for the movement of any forest produce in a State forest or timber reserve.